MohamedReda2003/Javascript-fullstack-dev-instructive-projects/README.md

 then you must apply some changes on this file like below:
 ![package.json Screenshot after changes](https://github.com/MohamedReda2003/Javascript-fullstack-dev-instructive-projects/assets/61638355/707b7def-0bef-48dc-9d24-d8c37e55cfbe)

-*Try keeping the same port between the server.js and this package.json proxy
 ### 4.Set up the client folder:
 Now navigate to the client folder, and run the following command:
 ```